 Undergraduate students have many opportunities for pursuing research in Computer Science.
 Several different possibilities exist:

 - Senior Thesis: The senior thesis offers students the opportunity to pursue a research project and document it by writing a thesis and publicly presenting their work and results.
 The procedure for completing a senior thesis is detailed in the Undergraduate Bulletin.
-Senior thesis completed by the past CS students are available online.
+Senior theses completed by the past CS students are available online.

 Students may also pursue research that does not result in a thesis.